When Is the Best Time to Do Red Light Therapy?

 Is it better to do red light therapy in the morning or at night?

-If you want to address a health issue or enhance your overall well-being, including mental and immune wellness, it is recommended to undergo red light therapy in the morning.
-However, if your goal is to improve sleep quality and reduce stress, it is better to do red light therapy at night.
+If you want to address a health issue or enhance your overall well-being, it is recommended to undergo red light therapy in the morning.
+However, if your goal is to improve sleep quality and reduce stress, it is better to do it at night.

 What is the best schedule for red light therapy?

-Your objectives will determine the ideal red light therapy schedule.
+The ideal schedule depends on your objectives.
 Ten to twenty minutes once or twice a day is a good amount of time for overall wellness.
 Simply maintain consistency and pay attention to your body's reaction.

 What not to do before red light therapy?

 Before red light therapy, avoid applying lotions, oils, or makeup on your skin, as they can block the light.
 Don’t spend too much time in the sun to prevent skin sensitivity.
-Also, avoid caffeine right before a session if you're using it to relax or improve sleep.
+Also, avoid caffeine right before a session if you're using it to relax.
 Always go in with clean, dry skin for best results.